aragon/govern/packages/govern-console/README.md

 # Govern Console

-This is Aragon V2 frontend project.
+This is Aragon Govern frontend project.

 ## Available Scripts